Callings

 Then the Askani showed up, and they were nice enough.

 But somehow...he always felt it was...well, weird.
-The way they treated him.
+The way they

 Like if he was--